csc-training/intro-to-dl/notebooks/README.md

-# Day 1
+# Notebooks

 ## Exercise sessions

 ### Exercise 1

-Introduction to Notebooks, Keras fundamentals.
+Introduction to Notebooks, Keras fundamentals, MLPs.

 * *keras-test-setup.ipynb*
+* *keras-mnist-mlp.ipynb*

 ### Exercise 2

-Image classification with MLPs and CNNs.
+Image classification with CNNs.

-* *keras-mnist-mlp.ipynb*
 * *keras-mnist-cnn.ipynb*

-Optional:

-* *tf-mnist-mlp.ipynb*
-* *pytorch-mnist-mlp.ipynb*

 ### Exercise 3

-Text sentiment classification with CNNs and RNNs.
+Text sentiment classification with RNNs.

-* *keras-imdb-cnn.ipynb*
 * *keras-imdb-rnn.ipynb*

-Optional:

-* *keras-mnist-rnn.ipynb*

 ## Setup

-We will use Jupyter Notebooks for all exercises on Day 1.
+We will use Jupyter Notebooks for Exercises 1-3.
 There are several ways to set up a Jupyter environment for running the exercises:

 ### 1. CSC’s Notebooks